Derek Hough Pokes Fun At His Own Look In New Photo Share

 “Great photo Derek, stay safe and well,” stated a third fan of the television star.

-“Hahaha, either way, BossWork!” said a fourth follower.
+“Hahaha, either way, BossWork!” said a fourth person.